-The spreadsheet also calculate the number of share based on the maximum stoploss in dollar or the number of Lots for forex traders.
+The spreadsheet also calculates the number of share-based on the maximum stoploss in dollar or the number of Lots for forex traders.

 How to identify the volatility phases in a trading system?

 But what’s happening before a strong breakout?
-The volatility became very low so your position could be larger than normal at the moment of the breakout.
+The volatility became very low, so your position could be more significant than average at the moment of the breakout.

-You are entering a storm with a big position and it’s dangerous.
+You are entering a storm with a large position, and it’s dangerous.
 You can reduce this problem by increasing the length of the Average True Range.

 Another solution can be to use different multiplier ATR for different volatility phases.

 To do this calculation, we need to compare the actual ATR with the older values.
 For this purpose, the trading system needs to analyze two different ATR periods, for example, 20 and 60.